opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 ### External system integration

-Connect to external systems using MCP (Model Context Protocol) connectors (a standardized way to integrate with external data sources and services) to expand search capabilities beyond your OpenSearch cluster.to expand search capabilities beyond your OpenSearch cluster.
+Connect to external systems using MCP (Model Context Protocol) connectors (a standardized way to integrate with external data sources and services) to expand search capabilities beyond your OpenSearch cluster.
 By connecting to external MCP servers or compute environments, the agent can orchestrate broader query planning and execution across multiple systems, enabling advanced workflows that enrich queries with data from third-party services.
 For more information, see [Using external MCP servers](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/mcp-server/).

 ## How agentic search differs from other search types

 You can experiment with queries and their results using the Compare Search Results tool in OpenSearch Dashboards.
 For more information, see [Comparing single queries](https://docs.opensearch.org/latest/search-plugins/search-relevance/compare-search-results/).

-To understand why agentic search represents a significant advancement, consider the query "I want to buy black shades for my dad" (entered as `SearchText` in Compare Search Results).
+To understand why agentic search represents a significant advancement, consider the query "I want to buy black shades for my dad" (entered as `%SearchText%` in Compare Search Results).
 The following queries demonstrate these differences in practice.

 ### Agentic search and keyword search compared